yetanalytics/lrsql/doc/oidc/auth0.md

 #### Create an API

-To enable token authentication to SQL LRS you'll need to configure Auth0 to use it as an OAuth 2.0 Resource Server.
+To enable token authentication to SQL LRS you'll need to configure Auth0 to use the LRS as an OAuth 2.0 Resource Server.
 To do this, log in to the [Auth0 Dashboard](https://manage.auth0.com/) and navigate to Applications > APIs.
 Click "+ Create API":

 ![Auth0 APIs page](../images/oidc/auth0/00_apis.png)